vanepp/FritzingCheckPart/README.md

 Multiple view tags schematicView present, ignored

 There is more than one view of this name defined in the file when there should only be one of each.

 ### Error29: File
 'filename.fzp'
 At line 20

-View tag scchematicView  not recognized (typo?)
+View tag schematicView  not recognized (typo?)

 View tag isn't one of (iconView breadboardView schematicView pcbView) which it should be.